 - Children and families are not excluded because of HIV

 - Good hygiene practice concerning the clearing of any spilled bodily fluid is carried out at all times

-- If a member of staff becomes ill during a session, adequate staff cover will be organised enabling the staff member to go home.
-If they require assistance, contact will be made with the necessary person (relative or other staff contact) who will be able to assist the staff member to travel home
+- If a member of staff becomes ill during a session, adequate staff cover will be organized enabling the staff member to go home.
+If they require assistance, contact will be made with the necessary person (relative or other staff contacts) who will be able to assist the staff member to travel home

 The setting has a list of excludable diseases and current exclusion times.
 The full list is obtainable here and it includes common childhood illnesses such as measles and chickenpox.

 Children with head lice are not excluded but must be treated to remedy the condition, although in exceptional cases a parent may be asked to keep the child away until the infestation has cleared.

 On identifying cases of head lice, all parents are informed and asked to treat their child and all the family if they are found to have head lice.
 The Playschool recognises National Bug Busting Day and this is communicated to parents in the termly newsletter